 - 3 tbsp cilantro

-- Optional: 1 tbsp finely diced pickled red onion
+- Optional: 1 tablespoon finely diced pickled red onion

 - Pickled onion or jalapeño